MarioWicaksono17/Power-BI-Banking-Transaction-and-Fraud-Detection-Dashboard/README.md

 A high-level summary of all banking transactions:
 - Total number of transactions
-- Total transfer and cash-out values
-- Average transaction amount
+- Total transaction amount
-- Daily transaction trends
+- Total transaction by time
-- Customer and merchant category distributions
+- Transaction status by number of transactions
+- Fraud flag by number of transactions
+- Transaction type by number of transactions
 - Geographic distribution of transactions

 2️⃣ Fraud Detection (Page 2)

 A dedicated page for fraud monitoring and intelligence:
 - Number of fraudulent transactions
-- Daily fraud trend
-- Customer segments with high fraud occurrences
+- Fradulent transactions amount
+- Transaction status by number of fradulent transactions
+- Bandwith group by number of fradulent transactions
+- Network slice by number of fradulent transactions
-- Comparison of normal vs. fraudulent transactions
+- Geographic distribution of fradulent transactions
-- Key fraud indicators (fraud rate, high-risk merchants, etc.)

 3️⃣ Transaction Details (Page 3)

 A detailed transaction table for exploratory analysis:
 - Full transaction records
 - Slicers and filters for ad-hoc investigation
-- Easy drill-down by customer, city, merchant, or transaction type

 ## Tools and Technologies